dflay/NMR-DAQ/README.md

    - ID:    A string identifying a type
    - value: A number that determines how ID will function in the program.

-   To run the program in debug mode, change the debug flag in the "./input/utilities.dat" file to be true (i.e., set "debug_mode" to 1).
-Additionally, the "verbosity" of the debug mode may be set by using the verbosity flag, where 0 is the least verbose, and 4 is the most verbose.
-To turn debug mode off, set "debug_mode" to 0.
+   To run the program in debug mode, change the debug flag in the ./input/utilities.dat file to be true (i.e., set debug_mode to 1).
+Additionally, the verbosity of the debug mode may be set by using the verbosity flag, where 0 is the least verbose, and 4 is the most verbose.
+To turn debug mode off, set debug_mode to 0.

-   There is also a "test" mode built in.
+   There is also a test mode built in.
 This mode can be used for any test the user may wish to carry out; for example, testing out hardware configurations in the main system, or just testing a single component like an ADC.
 Below is a table listing all of the currently available test mode options: